kbss-cvut/s-forms/README.md

 ## Debugging content of a form

 Rendering of a form can be easily tested through sample react application provided in `./test` folder.
-The application can be  started by executing npm script through `npm run rendering-test-start` and then accessing `./test/rendering/index.html` from a browser.
-It renders the form provided by file `./test/rendering/form.json`.
-See `./test/rendering/TestApp.js` for more details.
+The application can be  started by executing npm script through `npm run dev` and then accessing `loaclhost:8888` from a browser.
+It renders the form provided by the file `./test/rendering/form.json`.
+See `./test/rendering/TestApp.jsx` for more details.